 When I started working with grieving families many years ago, I wasn’t sure how the recent death of my mother would shape my ability to help others facing similar circumstances.
 As is typical with loss, the death of my mother had a profound effect on me, in good ways and bad.
 I soon discovered that losing her had given me the perspective and strength I needed to help others walking through a darkness that had become quite familiar to me.
 And thankfully, whatever help I gave to others I have gotten back in kind, for it is only because of the wisdom of other grievers that I have been able to find peace and acceptance for my own loss.

 My name is Eleanor.
-I live in Baltimore, Maryland with my husband, two daughters, and naughty Golden Retriever.
-I received my Masters in Counseling Psychology from Loyola College in Maryland.
+I live in Maryland and I received my Masters in Counseling Psychology from Loyola College in Maryland.